kashi618/Atlas-of-Thoughts/PARA/3) Resource, Interests/Philosophy.md

 > Summary

 ### Definition 📖
-Think of [[philosophy]] as a tree, with many branches reaching out.
+Think of [[Philosophy]] as a tree, with many branches reaching out.
 The main branches consists of:
 - [[Metaphysics]]
 - [[Epistemology]]